 The very condition of our autonomy both with respect to creative freedom as well as with respect to our self-legislation of moral principles means that we have the capacity to self-legislate a good or an evil moral maxim to govern our actions.
 Critical Idealism identifies the complex structure associated with this capacity of self-legislation.
-It involves what Kant calls "pre-dispositions" (Anlagen) and "dispositions" or "inclinations" (Hänge).
+It involves capacities (Anlagen) and inclinations (Hänge) (Religion within the Boundaries of Mere Reason AA VI: 29ff).

 We cannot not act!
-To be the species that we are, we must satisfy certain pre-dispositions (fulfill certain aspects of our nature that are not complete by birth): animality, humanity, and personality.
+To be the species that we are, we must satisfy certain capacities (fulfill certain aspects of our nature that are not complete by birth): animality, humanity, and personality.
 To survive as an individual and a species, we must exercise our animality (i.e., our sensuous appetites).
 We are animals, and we cannot exist as human if we deny our animality.
-Of course, how we satisfy our animal appetites is a crucial moral question, but as a pre-disposition, our animality demands that certain sensuous appetites must necessarily be satisfied: food, clothing, sexuality, etc.
+Of course, how we satisfy our animal appetites is a crucial moral question, but as a capacity, our animality demands that certain sensuous appetites must necessarily be satisfied: food, clothing, sexuality, etc.

 Furthermore, we are a species that is profoundly social.
 We cannot escape (even in an anchoritic hermitage) the activity of seeking status and prestige in the eyes of others.
-This pre-disposition is clearly a capacity that we have to cultivate because there is no status or prestige by just showing up.
-We all tend to benefit from this pre-disposition because, usually, seeking status and prestige in the eyes of others is a strategy to keep us in conformity to the moral standards of the community.
+This is clearly a capacity that we have to cultivate because there is no status or prestige by just showing up.
+We all tend to benefit from this capacity because, usually, seeking status and prestige in the eyes of others is a strategy to keep us in conformity with the rules of our community.
 However, Jürgen Habermas reminds us that communities can suffer from "systematic distortion" in which what are taken to be the moral principles of the community by which one establishes one's status and prestige are barbaric and destructive not only of the environment but also of human dignity.
 We can use honor to dishonorable ends.

-Hence, the significance of the third incomplete pre-disposition of humanity: personality.
-Here we are concerned with our capacity to act on the basis of a moral maxim merely and exclusively because it is right and not because it will serve our personal interest either of animal appetites or of honor.
+Hence, the significance of the third incomplete capacity of humanity: personality.
+Here we are concerned with our ability to do things that nature on its own cannot accomplish, which in turn is the necessary condition for us to be able act on and to hold ourselves accountable to a moral maxim merely and exclusively because it is right and not because it will serve our personal interest either of animal appetites or of honor.
 We possess this capacity only if we are autonomous and capable of creative freedom.
-In short, the higher we go on this list of pre-dispositions, the more that the capacity can have a direct effect on the lower predisposition(s).
-Nonetheless, exercising our animal appetites according to the pre-disposition of personality as well as the pursuit of honor under the expectations of personality introduce the moral element at the core of humanity in a way that affirms this lower pre-dispositions, not denying them in the service of asceticism.
+In short, the higher we go on this list of capacities, the more that the higher ability can have a direct effect on the lower capacities.
+Nonetheless, exercising our animal appetites according to the capacity of personality as well as the pursuit of honor under the expectations of personality introduce the moral element at the core of humanity in a way that affirms the lower capacities, not denying them in the service of asceticism.